 Where the skin tags appear on the body?

 Whenever there’s friction.
-It could be on the neck, in the underarms, groin, or upper chest.
+It could be on the neck, in the underarms, groin, or upper chest, there are even skin tags on face.

 The symptoms of skin tags include small flesh-colored lumps with a wrinkled or smooth surface, according to https://www.nia.nih.gov/health/skin-care-and-aging#agespots.
 Their size varies, from 1 mm to the size of a grape and have a pedestal base.
 Although the acrochordons are flat on top, they go deeper into the epidermis.
 When they are twisted, their color turns to black or red.
 And if you tear them or they get stuck on clothing, they might bleed.
 Though they are usually painless and harmless, skin tags can cause discomfort if you try to cut them off.